marcosbenicio/logistic-map/README.md

 <img src="Image/mapa_logistico_lambda1,01.png">

 - logistic_map_attractor.c: The code implements the logistic map and shows how to generate an attractor plot for a given parameter value of lambda and initial condition of x.
 The program calculates the next state of x using the logistic map equation and writes the current and next states to a file to plot the attractor.
-The program also writes the next state twice to plot a vertical line on the attractor plot.
+This shows the convergence for the logistic map equation.

 <img src="Image/mapa_logistico_atrator_lambda2.png">